aarondail/react-zoomable-ui/README.md

 - Desktop Chrome, Firefox, Safari.
 - Mobile Chrome, and Mobile Safari.
-- Tested w/ a mouse, but not touch, on pre-Chrome Edge.
+- Tested w/ a mouse, but not touch, on pre-Chromium Edge.

 Not tested on, but ideally should work:

-- post-Chrome edge, mouse and touch
+- post-Chromium Edge, mouse and touch
-- pre-Chrome dge, touch
+- pre-Chromium Edge, touch

 Not supported: